 - 8th and final is the digestivo.
 This is a small liqueur such as grappa, limoncello or American whisky - which is very popular among Romans.

 This full eight course meal is served slowly with lots of conversation and usually lasts two hours or more.
-Considering meals begin at or later, this can make for a long night of eating.
+Considering meals begin at

 Daily meals and small gatherings usually do not include this full array of food – perhaps just a primo, insalata and fruit – with wine of course.